 This workshop defines the basics of effective literature reviews.
 It covers methods of approaching research, analyzing information, grouping sources, finding common themes and contentions, and expressing the findings in a clear and direct way.
 Click here to learn more

-Students in their final semester(s) looking for a little extra help with the formatting requirements (see below for full explanation) can attend these in-person and Zoom meetings to ask quick questions.
-Click here to learn more
+Students in their final semester(s) looking for a little extra help with the formatting requirements (see below for full explanation) can attend an hour-long guided workshop to learn more.
+Click here to learn more.
+(Students may also be interested in drop-in hours for formatting support: see below.)

 Graduate Writing Groups

-Graduate writing groups are scheduled but unstructured time for independent work in proximity to others doing the same.
+Graduate writing groups are one hour of scheduled but unstructured time for independent work in proximity to others doing the same.
 They're designed for folks who would feel more successful if they committed to a regular meetup and remained accountable to it.
-One of the Writing Center's graduate assistants is present during the time and available to answer small/quick questions or schedule longer, future appointments at the Writing Center.
+One of the Writing Center's graduate assistants is present during the time to welcome writers, track time, answer small/quick questions, or help schedule longer, future appointments at the Writing Center.

 Thesis & Dissertation Format/Review